kittsville/WP-Librarian/readme.md

 ####Installation

+WP-Librarian is in Alpha release so don't go installing this on a production website unless you know what you're doing.

 1. Download the latest version of WP-Librarian
 2. Go to WordPress Admin Dashboard
 3. Go to Plugins->Add New->Upload Plugin